westonkl/InterviewPrep/README.md

 method overloading vs overriding

 **Recursion:**
 	- A function which calls itself recursively
 	- Consists of a base case (stopper) and a recursive case(recurser).

-What's the difference between a stack and a queue ?
+What's the difference between a stack and a queue?
 - Stacks "pop" data off the stack, using last-in first out (LIFO) (ex: books/pancakes)
 - Queues use first-in, first-out (FIFO) (think of a pipe)

 Heap
 Priority Queue
 Trees

 Mixin- a class that contains methods for other classes without having to be the parent class